InformedChoice/armed-exterminators/content/about-us/_index.md

 ---
 title: "About Armed Exterminators | Family-Owned Pest Control Since 1997"
-description: "Learn about Armed Exterminators—28 years of trusted pest control experience, fully licensed & insured, serving San Gabriel Valley families with integrity."
+description: "Learn about Armed Exterminators—28 years of trusted pest control experience, fully licensed & insured, serving Los Angeles County families with integrity."
 draft: false
 ---

-# A Family Business Protecting San Gabriel Valley Since 1997
+# A Family Business Protecting Los Angeles Communities Since 1997

 Armed Exterminators began when **Dale Rodgers**, an Altadena native and veteran pest management professional, saw local families struggle with unreliable "big-box" exterminators.
-Today, our small team of **state-licensed, background-checked technicians** solves rodent, insect, and urban wildlife problems for homes, restaurants, schools, and medical offices across the San Gabriel Valley.
+Like many Angelenos, Dale grew up all over LA with close family and friends throughout Los Angeles County.
+His work has taken him from the San Fernando Valley to the borders of Long Beach, building deep connections in every corner of this diverse metropolis.
+Today, our small team of **state-licensed, background-checked technicians** brings that same neighborhood-focused care to homes, restaurants, schools, and medical offices across Greater Los Angeles.

 ---